open-telemetry/opentelemetry-specification/specification/trace/api.md

 systems to participate in the same trace.
 It is fully described in the [W3C Trace Context specification](https://www.w3.org/TR/trace-context/#tracestate-header).

-The API must provide methods to create a `SpanContext`.
+The API must implement methods to create a `SpanContext`.
 These methods SHOULD be the only way to create a `SpanContext` There are three ways to create a `SpanContext`:

 - By generating a new `SpanId`, `TraceId`, and `TraceFlags` when there is no in-process or remote parent.